washi paper

 Then I walked to a very small vegan restaurant with a unique quirk - it only caters to single diners, and requests that there be no talking aside from ordering and payment.
 Some reviews found this to be a hostile choice, but as someone who dines alone frequently I wanted to experience this atmosphere!
 I found it very meditative, and would happily eat there again.

 After that, I started my quest for decorative washi paper that I could use as a painting substrate.
 I stopped at Bingoya, which was kind of on the way back, and bought a really lovely sheet there.
 Then I went to Pigment Tokyo.
-This was the shop I was the most hyped for, as it sells metal-leaf papers and titanium panels, the likes of which I’ve not yet seen for sale anywhere else.
+This was the shop I was the most hyped for, as it sells metal-leaf papers and titanium panels, the likes of which I’d not yet seen for sale anywhere else.
 I bought several hundred dollars’ worth of supplies there!
+However, I later discovered they sold me a packaged-up, flawed titanium panel and then refused to refund it or fix it when I returned to Tokyo after my artist residency.
+They apparently only have a maximum of one week for returns, which implies real quality issues.
+I don’t recommend them.
+I later found similar products with much better customer service at Ozu Washi.

 Shelby Prindaville at the Tsugu Tsugu kintsugi workshop.